kastolars/trusti-torrent-rust-implementation/README.md

 A message with length 0 is interpreted as a "Keep-Alive" message intended to maintain the connection.

-Here is code to read messages from a tcp stream:
+Here is the code to read messages from a tcp stream:

 ```
 // message.rs